DanielBMarkham/Info-Ops/manuscript/chapter13.md

 ![Now that we've added Has A relationships, we can automatically create a domain model](images/ict-dm2.png)[^13-41]

 [^13-41]: This is just a sample to show what types of things you can do.
 We'll cover each of the EasyAM features as we need them.
+If you're wondering what kind of diagram this is, we covered that in chapter 9.

 Perhaps there's a stream of data the team wants to capture that needs to be used as input to future conversations around the analysis model.
 Great.
 Take the model -- as detailed or vague as you've made it -- and stick in the information you'd like to view later on during Model Synchronization.